Hoffmsam/GRAD521_DMPHoffman_2021/index.md

 Psychophysical data will be named in a similar fashion, following the format of Projectname_NameofTestMethod_Date_Version.
 Psychophysical data will follow the same version control methods.
 # Access and data sharing
 ## Availability
 Data will be made available at the time of publication.
 The data will be available by its inclusion in the supplemental materials section of the publication.
 The publication and subsequent data will be hosted on the American Journal of Enology and Viticulture website.
 The supplemental materials section is used as neither the sensory or enology fields have widely available data repositories for use at this time.
+All open access

 Both Sensory and psychophysical data, as well as related deidentified metadata will all be available as csv files within the supplemental materials sections.